 4) Consent must be specific

-The user must be given an option to choose which specific purposes of data processing he or she wants to accept.
-This means, the user must be provided with privacy controls to accept or decline different purposes of data processing.
+The user must be given an option to choose which specific purposes of data processing the user wants to accept.
+This means the user must be provided with privacy controls to accept or decline different purposes of data processing.

 5) Consent must be renewed after 13 months

 The guidelines state that cookies must be deleted from the user’s browser after a maximum of 13 months.
 This means that the website must ask for a new consent after 13 months.